-This is a BTEC vocational course that has three outcomes.
+An art foundation diploma course has three outcomes.
 It is a stand-alone qualification.
-Or it could suit school leavers who wish to test the water and see if they like might like to continue on to study Art at university.
-Alternatively, this course is for those who are certain that they want to complete a BA in Fine Art.
-In this last case, a Foundation course is compulsory as the first step towards a full degree.
-All students who apply for a Fine Art degree must have completed an Art Foundation Diploma first.
-37 universities in the UK offer 41 different visual arts courses as foundation courses.
+Or it could suit school leavers who wish to test the water and see if they like might like to continue on to study fine art at university.
+Alternatively, this course is for those who are certain that they want to complete a BA in fine art and can be the first step towards a full fine art degree.
+All students who apply for a fine art degree must have completed an art foundation diploma first.

+Thirty-seven universities in the UK offer 41 different visual arts courses as foundation courses.

 How to apply

 Assessment or examinations are held internally by the course provider.
-Each unit needs to be passed to qualify for the final diploma which will be graded Pass, Merit or Distinction.
+Each unit needs to be passed to qualify for the final diploma which will be graded pass, merit or distinction.

 This course runs for a full year, just like an academic year, starting in September.

 For British school leaver under 19 years, tuition is free.
 Over 19 years, the fee is around £1,300.

 Art foundation diploma course - gap year option